 If you’re in the Leeuwarden area (or you save this one for when travel is approved again), you’ll love this one.
 Don’t forget to grab your face mask (ours were home-made — got that ‘new skill’ during quarantine ticketed off our list) and head an hours drive north of Hoorn, around one and a half hours from Amsterdam.

 The autumn is even more beautiful in the Rengerspark 😀🍂 • • • 📷: @morenogiovanni #LF2018 #CH2018 #LWD2018 #Leeuwarden #lovefryslan #mooilwd #kh2018 #culturelehoofdstad #culturalcapital #kulturhauptstadt #mienskip #friesland #058 #fryslan #bestineurope #sunset #rengerspark #autumn #water #thursday

-There were a few parks to choose from, but we decided Rengerspark seemed the most dog friendly and it turned out it was a child-free park (not adverse to children but was a nice change, might be a welcomed short break for all you parents juggling parenthood, homeschooling and working from home at this time), which meant it wasn’t too full or noisy.
+There are a few parks to choose from, but we decided Rengerspark seemed the most dog friendly and it turned out it was a child-free park (not averse to children but was a nice change, might be a welcomed short break for all you parents juggling parenthood, homeschooling and working from home at this time), which meant it wasn’t too full or noisy.

 Have you ventured to any of the places mentioned above?
 What would make your list?
 Let us know in the comments!

 Editor’s Note: This article was originally published in April 2020 and was fully updated in January 2021 for your reading pleasure.